BorgNumberOne/Weishaupt_CanApiJson/README.md

 **Old research /draft:**

-The ID is everytime the same --> did Weishaupt forget to implent something unique?
+The ID is every time the same --> did Weishaupt forget to implement something unique?

 **After setting up and configure the Weishaupt Gateway WEM-Modbus, the device will send a package ("DDC") to the "Systemgerät":**